opentelekomcloud/docs/elb/api-reference/general-information-about-enhanced-load-balancers.md

 # General Information About Enhanced Load Balancers<a name="EN-US_TOPIC_0109430487"></a>

-The following sections apply only to enhanced load balancers.
+The following information applies only to enhanced load balancers.

 -   **[Querying Data in Pages](querying-data-in-pages.md)**